1. Transferable Skills: What Are They & Examples for 2024

 • Extracurricular activities.
 Volunteer mediator for student advice service.
 January 2018–May 2020

 Lastly, you can demonstrate transferable skills in additional sections of your CV that follow after your skills section.
-A good example is including details of any foreign languages you can speak.
+A good example is including details of any foreign languages you can speak, as well as relevant hobbies and interests.

 Transferable skills examples–additional sections